antarctica/metadata-library/DEVELOPING.md

 ## Adding a new config version for an existing standard [WIP]

-**Note:** This is typically only needed if breaking changes need to be made to the schema for a configuration, as the work involved is quite involved.
+**Note:** This is typically only needed if breaking changes need to be made to the schema for a configuration, as the work involved is quite significant.

 **Note:** This section is a work in progress whilst developing the ISO 19115 v3 configuration in [#182](https://gitlab.data.bas.ac.uk/uk-pdc/metadata-infrastructure/metadata-library/-/issues/182).